Impact measurement: a shared challenge with producers or an imposed standard?

 Florent Bédécarrats, a researcher at the French Institute of Research for Development (IRD), put the divergence of frameworks into perspective: academic research focused on causality and methodological robustness, financial actors on sets of multiple indicators, and farmers' organizations on concrete, often qualitative, and long-term transformation.
 These "three worlds" do not always speak the same language: finance seeks "proven" impacts; producers want tools to "improve."
 There is therefore a need for shared frameworks, public data (quality agricultural statistics), and farmers' voices better represented in the definition and evaluation of impact.

-Mamadou Goïta (IRPAD), also emphasizes the misunderstandings surrounding impact measurement, particularly the gap between scientific and local knowledge.
-He warns against the desire to justify everything scientifically, to the detriment of facts and knowledge from farmers' experience.
+Mamadou Goïta (IRPAD) also emphasizes the misunderstandings surrounding impact measurement, particularly the gap between scientific knowledge and local knowledge.
+He warns against the desire to justify everything scientifically, at the expense of facts and knowledge derived from farmers' experience.
 This approach can bias the identification of impactful changes and waste time and resources.
-The researcher also emphasizes the need to recognize history and field dynamics and to take into account existing knowledge.
-Too often, each new participant acts as if nothing has been done before, ignoring history and social, economic and political dynamics from the environment.
-He criticizes the tendency to multiply pilot projects to test tools or funding, without taking into account the dynamics already in place.
-According to him, we must start from relevant experiences in the field and extend the transformations, rather than always wanting to “solve a problem” from scratch.
-Finally, Mamadou Goïta denounces the fact that many projects are built on unrealistic objectives, leading to a form of “collective lying” about the expected results.
-It calls for a change of approach, based on existing achievements and recognizing the limits of current financing instruments, which are often unsuitable (loans that are too short, high rates, insufficient amounts), particularly for women.
+The researcher also stresses the need to acknowledge history, the dynamics on the ground, and to take existing achievements into account.
+Too often, each new stakeholder acts as if nothing has been done before., ignoring history and social, economic and political dynamics from the environment.
+He criticizes the tendency to multiply pilot projects to test tools or funding, without taking into account existing dynamics.
+According to him, it is necessary to start from relevant field experiences and extend the transformations, rather than always trying to "solve a problem" from scratch.

 Proposals and ways forward

-• Involve the State as guarantor of a common reference framework and rely on concerted public policies and the production of reliable agricultural statistics.
+• Involve the State as guarantor of a common framework and rely on concerted public policies and the production of reliable agricultural statistics.

 The third round table of the international conference highlighted that measuring the impact of agricultural investments, far from being a simple technical exercise, constitutes a major political and social issue for the success of the agricultural transition in the countries of the South.
 This observation can also be extended to the countries of the North, as we recalled during a seminar in 2023 with the international “4 per 1000” Initiative.